AI-Robotic-Labs/http-privacy/README.md

 ## Features

-- REST/GET API cross APIs from AIs
+- REST/GET API cross from AIs
 - MCP Server
 - A2A comaptible
 - Model Prompt